telerik/blazor-docs/components/panelbar/data-binding/overview.md

 }
 ````

->note For performance reasons, when using [flat data binding]({%slug panelbar-data-binding-flat%}), all the bindings for all the levels must use the same `ParentIdField`.
+>note To improve performance when using [flat data binding]({%slug panelbar-data-binding-flat%}), all the bindings for all the levels should use the same `ParentIdField`.

 ## See Also